amith-2001/RealEstateApplication/README.md

 # Real Estate Management System

 ## Project Overview
 This project is a web-based Real Estate Management System built with Streamlit and MongoDB.
 It allows users to create and manage client and agent accounts within a real estate context.
 The system supports operations such as account creation, property management, and appointment bookings, all integrated with a MongoDB backend for persistent storage.
+You can use our applicaton by clicking on the demo link below.

 ## Features
 - **User Account Creation:** Create client and agent accounts.